-So, now we know why you might want to opt for a power washer over hand scrubbing, but what is the best way to do it?
+So, now we know why you might want to pressure wash vinyl siding rather than old-fashioned over hand scrubbing, but what is the best way to do it?
 Let’s break it down.

 Before spraying your house down with pressurized water in a pointed stream, you will want to double-check that there are no loose pieces of siding, window trim, molding, or other elements on the exterior.
 You will want to include checking all the windows to make sure there are no loose pieces, or gaps where water can intrude into the house.